 The Wellington Male Voice Choir is a community choir, singing popular, sacred and secular songs (both accompanied and unaccompanied).
 We share many attributes in common with male choirs in other countries (Wales in particular), but attempt to present our own interpretation of the music we sing.
 The choir has a strong tradition of fellowship, and strives for high quality singing.

-Our repertoire includes a wide range of both modern and traditional material, including (but not limited to) for example, operatic songs from Bizet's 'Pearl Fishers', popular songs such as the Beatles' 'When I'm 64', music from the shows, eg. 'Memory' from Cats, and songs such as John Denver's 'Take Me Home, Country Roads'; also we have a number of spiritual songs such as 'Morte Criste'.
+Our repertoire includes a wide range of both modern and traditional material, including (but not limited to) for example, operatic songs from Bizet's 'Pearl Fishers', popular songs such as the Beatles' 'When I'm 64', music from the shows, eg. 'Memory' from Cats, and folk songs such as John Denver's 'Take Me Home, Country Roads'; also we have a number of spiritual songs such as 'Morte Criste'.

 To see details of our Choir's Constitution and other information, go to the website of the NZ Companies Office and search for Incorporated Society number 658852.
 There is a list of all Documents Registered, with the most recent issue listed first.
 Recent listed documents may be downloaded as PDF files.